jeevakalaiselvam/android-kotlin-feature-detection/README.md

 # Starter Application

-This is a simple android starter application implementing custome background images and blur transformation on it.
+This is a simple android application that detects all available features in the running devices

-## Features
+## API Reference

-### 1. Gradient backgrounds
+### 1. PackageManager

-### 2. Blur Image Transformation

-### 2. More than 100 Configurable blur backgrounds
+### 2. RecyclerView

 # Screenshots